 Nobody loves natural fibres more than we do.
 Cotton, silk, cashmere, mohair and of course wool, we work with them all!
 We love them because they are less damaging to the environment, they are natural sustainable products, their breathable qualities make them soft and airy against the skin, and their distinctive textures are great for fashions and home décor.

-It is therefore unfortunate that these clothing moths also like natural fibres and we need to find ways to control and eliminate them, preferably in a natural way!!!
+It is therefore unfortunate that these clothing moths also like natural fibres and we need to find ways to get rid of moths naturally with natural moth repellants!!!

 Natural fibres such as sheep’s wool, silk, and cashmere and others are rich in keratin – a key structural protein found in our hair and nails, as well as wool, fur, horns, and so on.
 And unfortunately, whilst natural fibres are very protecting and resilient materials, clothing moth larvae (Tineola Bisselliella) absolutely love it.
 In nature moths are one of the few ways that wool is broken down – in modern housing, these clothes moths will attack clothes, carpets, furs, blankets, upholstery, piano felts, brush bristles and also of course, our lovely wool blankets and throws.
 Clearly, it is an unwelcome presence in the fibre enthusiast’s home.